DavidHaslam/Familiar-Letters/README.md

 # Familiar-Letters
 *Familar Letters* by [Robert Murray M'Cheyne](https://mcheyne.info/) (1813-43)
 - These letters were written during 1839 to family members and friends during his travels for the **Mission of Inquiry to the Jews**.
-- My transcription of this work was done in October/November 2001 and were originally intended to have been published in my old website.
+- My transcription of this work was done in October/November 2001 and was originally intended to have been published in my old website.
-- That plan was never completed before the [domain](http://web.ukonline.co.uk/d.haslam/) was shutdown in early 2011 when **Sky** closed its subsidiary **UK Online**.
+- That plan was never completed before the [site](http://web.ukonline.co.uk/d.haslam/) was shutdown in early 2011 when **Sky** closed its subsidiary **UK Online**.

 ## RTF format
 - The uploaded files are in **Rich Text Format**.